Multiple diffusion scales and diffusion-driven instability: Emergence of near- and far-from-equilibrium patterns: Introduction

+In the multiple diffusive components setting, DDI may give rise to Turing patterns \cite{marasco2014vegetation,Lopez2025,Smith}.
+On the other hand, Turing patterns may also be unstable, and solutions may converge to far-from-equilibrium structures instead \cite{Marciniak06}.
+In particular, discontinuous stationary solutions exhibiting jump-type behavior may arise.
+Such patterns are analogous to those observed in reaction--diffusion--ODE systems with a single diffusive component, where far-from-equilibrium structures provide the dominant mechanism of spatial organization.
+In~\cite{Cygan2023}, a construction of discontinuous steady states based on a Banach fixed point argument was provided for general reaction--diffusion--ODE systems with a single diffusive component.
+This construction can be extended, with minor modifications, to systems involving multiple diffusive components.
+This forms the second goal of the present work.
+For the sake of completeness, we adapt this argument to our general framework and present it in a form suitable for the multi-scale setting considered in this paper.

+The paper is organized as follows.
+Section \ref{sec:general_theory} presents sufficient conditions for DDI in general reaction--diffusion--ODE systems based on the decomposition into nondiffusive, slow-diffusive, and fast-diffusive components.
+Section \ref{sec:special_case} analyzes a three-component system in detail, where necessary conditions for DDI are derived and an example is provided in which instability is generated purely by the subsystem of diffusive species.
+Section \ref{sec:existence_jump} establishes the existence of far-from-equilibrium jump patterns.
+Finally, Section \ref{sec:Application} illustrates the theory using a receptor-based model and discusses implications for biological pattern formation, including morphogenesis in \emph{Hydra}.

-\section{Mathematical setting}
+\subsection{Mathematical setting}

-We consider a coupled reaction–diffusion–ODE system with $m = \mn + \ms + \mfa$ components of the form
+We consider a coupled reaction--diffusion--ODE system with $m = \mn + \ms + \mfa$ components of the form

-posed in a bounded domain $\Omega\subset\RR^n$ with Lipschitz boundary.
-Here, $\un$ denotes the $\mn$ non-diffusing components, $\us$ the $\ms$ slow-diffusing components, and $\uf$ the $\mfa$ fast-diffusing components.
-The diffusion matrices $\Ds$ and $\Df$ are diagonal with strictly positive entries, while the non-diffusing components have vanishing diffusion.
+posed in a bounded domain $\Omega\subset\RR^n$ with boundary $\partial\Omega\in C^2$.
+Here, $\un$ denotes the $\mn$ nondiffusing components, $\us$ the $\ms$ slow-diffusing components, and $\uf$ the $\mfa$ fast-diffusing components.
+The diffusion matrices $\Ds$ and $\Df$ are diagonal with strictly positive entries, while the nondiffusing components have vanishing diffusion.
 Homogeneous Neumann boundary conditions are imposed on all diffusive species.

 Let $F=(\fn,\fs,\ffa)$ denote the reaction terms, assumed to be at least $C^2$; weaker regularity suffices for our main results \cite{KMMü23}.
 The system can be linearized around a steady state $\NSS=(\Nun,\Nus,\Nuf)$ as